-United Sovereign Americans, Inc., a Missouri nonprofit corporation, Bernard "Marty" Selker, Jr., individually, Diane Houser, individually, Ruth Moton, individually, and Dean Dreibelbis, individually, Petitioners, by counsel, van der Veen, Hartshorn, Levin, & Lindheim, through Bruce L. Castor, Jr., Esquire, and Michael T. van der Veen, Esquire, hereby submit this Petition for Relief in the Form of a Writ of Mandamus, directed to Respondents, Al Schmidt in his Official Capacity as the Secretary of the Commonwealth, Michelle Henry, in her Official Capacity as Attorney General of Pennsylvania, , and Merrick Garland, in his Official Capacity as Attorney General of the United States, and,
+United Sovereign Americans, Inc., a Missouri nonprofit corporation, Diane Houser, individually, Ruth Moton, individually, and Dean Dreibelbis, individually, Petitioners, by counsel, van der Veen, Hartshorn, Levin, & Lindheim, through Bruce L. Castor, Jr., Esquire, and Michael T. van der Veen, Esquire, hereby submits this Petition for Relief in the Form of a Writ of Mandamus, directed to Respondents the Commonwealth of Pennsylvania, Al Schmidt in his Official Capacity as the Secretary of the Commonwealth, the Pennsylvania Bureau of Elections, the Pennsylvania Bureau of Election Security and Technology, the Pennsylvania Department of State, Michelle Henry, in her individual capacity as Attorney General of Pennsylvania, the Pennsylvania Office of the Attorney General, Merrick Garland, in his official capacity as Attorney General of the United States, and the United States Department of Justice, and